-funcall-self message arguments...
+funcall-self operation arguments...

-When self is an instance or an entity, (funcall-self args...) has the same effect as (funcall self args...) except that it is a little faster since it doesn't have to re-establish the context in which the instance variables evaluate correctly.
-If self is not an instance (nor an "entity", see page 30), funcall-self and funcall self do the same thing.
+When self is an instance or an entity, (funcall-self args...) has the same effect as (funcall self args...) except that it is a little faster.
+If self is not an instance (or an entity, see section 11.4. page 185), funcall-self and funcall self do the same thing.

-When self is an instance, funcall-self will only work correctly if it is used in a method or a function, wrapped in a declare-flavor-instance-variables, that was called from a method.
-Otherwise the instance-variables will not be already set 1 p.
+When self is an instance, funcall-self will only work correctly if it is used in a method or a subroutine of a method.
+Just binding self by hand and using this will not work.

-lexpr-funcall-self message arguments... list-of-arguments
+lexpr-funcall-self operation arguments... list-of-arguments

 This function is a cross between lexpr-funcall and funcall-self.
-When self is an instance or an entity, (lexpr-funcall-self args...) has the same effect as (lexpr-funcall self args...) except that it is a little faster since it doesn't have to re-establish the context in which the instance variables evaluate correctly.
-If self is not an instance (nor an "entity", see page 30), lexpr-funcall-self and lexpr-funcall do the same thing.
+When self is an instance or an entity, (lexpr-funcall-self args...) has the same effect as (lexpr-funcall self args...) except that it is a little faster.
+If self is not an instance (or an entity, see section 11.4, page 185), lexpr-funcall-self and lexpr-funcall do the same thing.